akamai/terraform-provider-akamai/docs/resources/custom_rule.md

 # resource_akamai_appsec_custom_rule

-The `resource_akamai_appsec_custom_rule` resource allows you to create or re-use CustomRules.
+The `resource_akamai_appsec_custom_rule` resource allows you to create or modify a custom rule associated with a given security configuration.

-If the CustomRule already exists it will be used instead of creating a new one.

 ## Example Usage